 Symptoms of Fibroids

-As mentioned earlier, fibroids are very unpredictable.
-The symptoms can vary from women to women depending on age, overall state of health, and lifestyle.
+Fibroids symptoms can vary from woman to woman depending on age, overall state of health, and lifestyle.
 Also, the symptoms that occur due to uterine fibroids can vary based on the size and number of the fibroids.
 Many women with very large fibroids experience symptoms that interfere with other aspects of life such as painful sex or frequent urination.

 Treatment for Fibroids